Winter weather cancels flights, leads to death in Texas

 —-

-Associated Press writer Sarah Brumfield in Silver Spring, Maryland; and David Koenig in Dallas contributed.
+Martin reported from Woodstock, Georgia.
+Associated Press writers Sarah Brumfield in Silver Spring, Maryland; Andrew DeMillo in Little Rock, Arkansas; Ken Miller in Oklahoma City; and David Koenig in Dallas contributed.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.